hyunhwan-jeong/CB2-Experiments/README.md

 ## Questions

-If you have any questions or issues with the respository, please add issue or send an email to `hyunhwaj@bcm.edu`.
+If you have any questions or issues with the repository, please add your issue to this repository or send an email to `hyunhwaj@bcm.edu`.